| Using Movies to Transform

 we need to learn to listen better.
 We cannot walk quickly,

+so we learn to wait.
 Did you see examples in the film, which show

 this kind of transformation?
 Have you experienced this in